 Step 6: Making Optoisolators

 You will want to use a really bright white LEDto get the maximum light into the photoresistor.
-I didn't try a lot of options, but the bright white LED and a 220-ohm resistor definitely work well.
+I didn't try many options, but the bright white LED and a 220-ohm resistor definitely work well.

 Step 7: CloudMQTT Setup

-Create a CloudMQTT account and then create a new "instance", choose the "Cute Cat" size since we are only using it for control, no logging.
+Create a CloudMQTT account and then create a new "instance," choose the "Cute Cat" size since we only use it for control, no logging.
 CloudMQTT will provide you with a server name, username, password, and port number.
 (Note that the port number is not the standard MQTT port).
-Transfer all of these values into your ESP8266 code in the corresponding locations, making sure that the case is correct. (seriously, just copy/paste the values)
+Transfer all of these values into your ESP8266 code in the corresponding locations, ensuring that the case is correct. (seriously, copy/paste the values)

 Step 8: MQTT Android Client